Gottman Couples Therapy

 - Commitment

-Understanding Lovemaps involves knowing the partners in the world, the history, their stresses, their worries, and their joys and hopes.
-Sharing fondness and admiration focuses on increasing affection and respect.
+Understanding Love Maps involves knowing your partner’s history, stresses, and their joys and hopes.
+Sharing Fondness and Admiration focuses on increasing affection and respect.

-Turning Towards involves connecting and responding to one’s partner, while the Positive Perspective is having a positive approach throughout this process.
-The concept of Managing Conflict is important as couples will continue to engage in conflict, which is not a problematic thing, but it depends on how the couples conflict.
-All of this leads to helping individuals make their Life dreams come true, which then leads to creating shared meaning by living through these experiences.
+Turning Towards Your Partner involves connecting with and responding to your partner, while the Positive Perspective is having a positive approach and a genuine willingness to work together throughout this process.
+The concept of Managing Conflict is important as couples will continue to engage in conflict, which is not problematic, but it depends on how you handle the conflict that matters most.
+This leads to helping you both to make your Life Dreams to Come True, which then leads to Creating Shared Meaning by living through these experiences.

-All of this is under the umbrella and or walls of trust and commitment to the process and one’s partner.
+All of this is under the umbrella and/or walls of Having Trust and Commitment to the process and to your partner.

 4 Horseman